 Step 2: Grading and Pulling up the Soil

-With this step, you have a number of options for how you can remove the soil from your lawn.
+With this step, you have a number of options for how you can remove the soil in order to prepare for your new lawn:

 Once all the soil is up, get rid of it by using a Clean Fill removal service.
 The roots and clods you unearth should be disposed of in this way because solid waste bins are not meant to be receptacles for such debris.
 If you can’t afford one immediately, at least procure a wheelbarrow to set the old turf debris aside, along with any other building materials you might have lying around.